IS NOW AVAILABLE!

-It will feature 22 international rudimental traditions from Europe and the Americas.
-The most historical and international rudimental information ever assembled.
+Featuring 22 international rudimental traditions from Europe and the Americas, this is the most historical and international rudimental information ever assembled.
 Each of the 22 sections contains a discussion of history, manuals/methods and notation styles for the region, a specific rudiment list, musical examples from military or solo repertoire, and a list of sources for further study.
 Many of the traditions in this book have absolutely never been discussed or taught outside of their home regions — until now.
 Develop your chops and rudimental skills and expand your percussive horizons with types of drumming you never knew you never knew about.
 Rudimental Grand Tour has 104 pages of large format 8.75×11.75 instruction.

 Includes rudiments and repertoire from the major world rudimental leaders in America, Basel, and Scotland (pipe band), as well as the larger military traditions from Britain, France, Germany/Prussia, and Austria-Hungary, and many lesser-known military and folk traditions, including Switzerland (tambour-ordonnanz), Spain, Belgium, Denmark, Bavaria, Norway (trommeslåtter), The Netherlands, Russia, Italy, Sicily, Ivrea, and Sweden, plus a selection of New World traditions: Argentina, Mexico (banda de guerra), and Colombia.